 Tuition and payments

-If you are coming under the UCU-Partnership scheme, your home university concluded specific conditions of tuition and payment.
+If you are coming under the UCU-Partnership scheme, your home university might conclude specific conditions of tuition and payment.
 In most cases, these conditions anticipate discounts or even tuition waving.
 Please contact your International Office for details.

 In general, one semester in UCU costs 3300 euro (3500 USD).
 Please also consider approx. 350 euro/month for living expenses and 250 euro/month for food and public transportation expenses.